-The parish priest and the parish board / parish leadership team at St Brigid's Parish recognise their particular responsibility to ensure the development of preventative and proactive strategies that promote a culture of openness, awareness of, and shared responsibility for child safety.
+The parish priest and the parish pastoral leadership team(PPLT) at St Leonard's recognise their particular responsibility to ensure the development of preventative and proactive strategies that promote a culture of openness, awareness of, and shared responsibility for, child safety.
 Responsibilities include:

-- creating an environment for children and young people to be safe and to feel safe - upholding high principles and standards for all staff and clergy - promoting models of behaviour between adults and children and young people based on mutual respect and consideration
+- creating an environment for children and young people to be safe and to feel safe - upholding high principles and standards for all staff - promoting models of behaviour between adults and children and young people based on mutual respect and consideration - ensuring thorough and rigorous practices are applied in the recruitment, screening and ongoing professional learning of staff - ensuring that parish personnel have regular and appropriate learning to develop their knowledge of, openness to and ability to address child safety matters

-- ensuring thorough and rigorous practices are applied in the recruitment, screening and ongoing professional learning of staff - ensuring that parish personnel have regular and appropriate learning to develop their knowledge of, openness to and ability to address child safety matters - providing regular opportunities to clarify and confirm legislative obligations, policy and procedures in relation to child and young people's protection and wellbeing - ensuring the parish meets the specific requirements of the Victorian Child Safe Standards.
+- providing regular opportunities to clarify and confirm legislative obligations, policy and procedures in relation to child and young people's protection and wellbeing - ensuring the parish meets the specific requirements of the Victorian Child Safe Standards.